revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-210. How Do ORC format Tables help hive to enhance its performance?
+210.How Do ORC format Tables help hive to enhance its performance?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)